Massachusetts law about automobiles

 Includes a section titled "Advanced Impaired Driving Technology," which directs the National Highway Traffic Safety Administration to initiate the rulemaking process for setting a new automobile safety standard.
 This standard mandates that all new cars be equipped with "advanced drunk and impaired driving prevention technology" within three years of the issuance of the regulations.

 Issued by the Federal Trade Commission (FTC), this "[r]ule targets bait-and-switch tactics, junk fees; includes clear protections for military members, who are frequent targets for vehicle scams."
-Visit the FTC page for more information.
+Visit the FTC's page for more information.
+Note: The effective date of the final rule, which was originally July 30, 2024, is delayed indefinitely due to pending litigation.

 Web sources